AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-The test is now not only accurately described, but also the whole "given" is represented in the code.
-There is no implicit dependency on values defined elsewhere (especially, notice `movieId` was specified explicitly despite being equal to the default value).
-We also conveniently skipped specifying the `userId`, as it's irrelevant in this case.
+The test is now not only accurately described, but the entire “given” is also represented in the code.
+There’s no implicit dependency on values defined elsewhere — in particular, note that `movieId` was specified explicitly, even though it matches the default value.
+We also conveniently skipped specifying the `userId`, as it’s irrelevant in this case.

-Sometimes, it might also make sense to create more domain-specific factory methods like `anyPositiveMovieRating` or `anyReviewBombMovieRating`.
-As long as you are able to fully describe the properties of the created instance via the method name and its parameters, you can be sure that your test will be understood by others.
-Try to create methods in such a way that won't make the reader have to jump to their definition to understand your tests.
+Sometimes, it can also make sense to create more domain-specific factory methods, such as `anyPositiveMovieRating` or `anyReviewBombMovieRating`.
+As long as the method name and its parameters fully describe the properties of the created instance, you can be confident that your test will be easily understood by others.
+Aim to create methods in a way that doesn’t force the reader to jump to their definition to understand your tests on the high level.

 ## Simulating third-party services